-Travel across Europe with the best books about Scotland to take you there and teach you more.
+Travel across Europe with the best books about Scotland sure to teach you more, nonfiction and historical and contemporary fiction included.

 If you are looking for books on Scotland to read before your trip or are hoping to do a little armchair traveling, we have just the reading list for you.